travelandco/travelandco.github.io/_trips/2025-12-20-lisin-bitovnja.md

 gpx_file: /assets/gpx/lisin-2025-12-20.gpx
 ---

-### Operation sun hunt: Escape from urban smog soup
+### Operation Sun hunt: Escape from urban smog soup

 After a months long hiatus from the trails, we finally staged a daring prison break from the city's thick, gray smog.
 Our mission?
 To verify a wild rumor that a yellow orb called "The Sun" actually exists.
 Spoiler alert: It does, and it is magnificent.